syncfusion-content/blazor-docs/blazor/diagram/layers.md

 ---
 layout: post
 title: Layers in Blazor Diagram Component | Syncfusion
-description: Learn about Layers in Blazor Diagram component of Syncfusion, and more details.
+description: Learn here all about Layers in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Layers
+# Layers in Blazor Diagram Component

 **Layer** is used to organize related shapes on a diagram control.
 A layer is a named category of shapes.
 By assigning shapes to different layers, you can selectively view, remove, and lock different categories of shapes.